Visions and Pathways (formerly Somerset Home for Temporarily Displaced Children)

 Location49 Brahma AvenuePO Box 6871Bridgewater, NJ 08807 United States

-It is the mission of the Somerset Home for Temporarily Displaced Children to provide abused, neglected and homeless youth with housing, a stable environment, and supportive services that equip them to become contributing members of society.
+It is the mission of Visions and Pathways to provide abused, neglected and homeless youth with housing, a stable environment, and supportive services that guide them in becoming self-sufficient.